 From the moment we plant the very first tomato seeds (when it is still snowing), we look forward to harvesting the ripe tomatoes, biting in, and savoring the taste … Yummy!
-We grow many tomatoes, so we can enjoy them right from the vine, in salads, and meals.
-We also preserve tomatoes in yummy recipes to enjoy all winter long.

-Sometimes there are more tomatoes then we can eat or have time to preserve.
+Sometimes there are more tomatoes than we can eat or have time to preserve.
 Not to worry!
 The easiest way ever to preserve tomatoes is by freezing them whole.
 Here is how to freeze tomatoes and use frozen tomatoes.

 How to freeze tomatoes

 Give the ripe tomatoes a quick rinse and place them into a freezer bag or container.
 Now they are ready to go into the deep freezer.
 Not sure why, but whole tomatoes do not have to be blanched, they keep great without.
-I keep the tomato as intact as possible and see no need to them.
-Freezing whole tomatoes is the easiest method to preserve tomatoes.
+I keep the tomato intact and whole.
+If the stem is stubborn, I just leave it on and remove it later before use.

 How to use frozen tomatoes